Skip to content

 Argument Description

 hiveName Name of a hive where the operation is performed.
-Must be a string.
+String value.

-keyName Key name identifying a sorted set.
-Must be a string.
+keyName Key name identifying a sorted-set.
+String value.

 startRank/stopRank the inclusive range of ranks (positions) of elements, between which the items are requested (the maximum for returning elements is the difference between these two parameters which cannot be bigger than 10000); The stopRank parameter can also be a negative number indicating offset from the end of the sorted set, with -1 being the last element of the sorted set, -2 the penultimate element, and so on.